top of page

 Marvel Rising: Initiation

-The third soft reboot to this continuity makes room for Spider-Gwen using shorts targeting girls with a youthful tone.
+The third soft reboot to this continuity makes room for Spider-Gwen, with shorts targeting girls with a fun, youthful tone.
 Her origin is cleverly reworked to organically connect to Ms. Marvel and Chloe Bennet's Quake.
 The characterization is on point.

 Premiere: Aug 13, 2018